Migrate to SharePoint 2013 - Supported scenarios

 -Deferred Site Collection Upgrade; Each Site Collection Administrator upgrades when he’s ready.

-In the ladder, the Site Collection Administrator can request a preview of their site.
+In "Deferred Site Collection Upgrade", the Site Collection Administrator can request a preview of their site.
 This is called upgrade evaluation site collection.
 The site will placed in queue to be copied by a once per day timer job to a SharePoint 2013 mode Site Collection.
 In other words SharePoint creates a copy of your Site Collection into SharePoint 2013.
 This will be available for 30 days before another timer job deletes it.
 Of course the 30 days value can be changed.

 Many other options can be configured for throttling and such to make sure your farm doesn’t go down while previews are created but the information is available on TechNet already.
 Find resources at the bottom of this article.